The Wide-Ranging Fan Base Spans Regions and Generations

-For its fifth annual sponsorship of CMA Fest, AT&T focused on the idea of “access” as a means for showing fans how the brand’s network and products provide access both on the ground at the festival and in their everyday lives.
-AT&T’s presence started with the Skyview Stage, which hosted more than 25 performances this year and generated exclusive content to drive amplification and loyalty among the brand’s social following.
+For its sponsorship of CMA Fest, AT&T focused on the idea of “access” as a means for showing fans how the brand’s network and products provide access both on the ground at the festival and in their everyday lives.
+AT&T’s presence started with the Skyview Stage, which hosted more than 25 performances and generated exclusive content to drive amplification and loyalty among the brand’s social following.

 In the Fan Fair X expo center, AT&T and sister brand DirecTV created a Mobilizing Your World activation manned with brand ambassadors and product specialists that offered daily athlete and artist appearances, charging stations, a GIF booth, a Chevrolet Connected Car and live DirecTV entertainment service highlights, including information on NFL Sunday Ticket (Agency: Team Epic, Westport, CT).

 “Country music now is so mainstream so there’s a lot of interest, and we find, too, that just like we find with our sports fans, that these are really passionate, authentic fans who seek out quality entertainment and quality products, so it’s a good fit for AT&T and a nice connection,” says Robert Stecklow, senior director-product management, at AT&T.

 “We want to make sure fans know that we know they’re primarily there for the concerts and events, so we want to align behind those events and make it easier for fans to enjoy them more,” Stecklow says.
 “We want to foster great relationships with artists and generate content and continue to have a dialogue with these very knowledgeable and passionate fans, and prove that we belong there.”